alexdjulin/timecode-stamp/README.md

 The videos are re-encoded using ffmpeg.
 The script can work as a batch, by loading videos from multiple entries in the CSV file.

+# Requirements
+See requirements.txt
+Additionnaly you will need [ffmpeg](https://www.ffmpeg.org/download.html) installed and running on your PC.
+You should already, as it's an amazing tool!
+Tons of tutorials online to install it.

 # Use
 Simply call the timecode_stamp function with following arguments:
 * video_dir (mandatory): Path to directory containing video files